Michael Eklund: Film

 In 2007 Eklund appeared in the Al Pacino thriller film 88 Minutes.
 In 2009, he had a small role in Terry Gilliam's The Imaginarium of Doctor Parnassus.

 He played Larry in the 2010 comedy-western film Gunless with Paul Gross That same year Eklund appeared in the British-Canadian comedy film The Making of Plus One, a film that also played at Cannes in 2009.

-In 2011 he starred alongside Michael Biehn in the Xavier Gens thriller The Divide as the man in the dress ' He also played the character of Father in the apocalyptic siege warfare film The Day with Dominic Monaghan and Shawn Ashmore that same year.
+In 2011, he starred alongside Michael Biehn in the Xavier Gens thriller The Divide as Bobby.
+He also played the character of Father in the apocalyptic siege warfare film The Day with Dominic Monaghan and Shawn Ashmore that same year.

-In 2013 Eklund played Michael Foster, a serial killer who kidnaps Abigail Breslin's character and terrorizes Halle Berry in the film The Call.
+In 2013, Eklund played Michael Foster, a serial killer who kidnaps Abigail Breslin's character and terrorizes Halle Berry in the film The Call.

-Eklund has also collaborated three times with Calgary-based film director Robert Cuffley: In 2007, he played a crime boss’s enforcer in Cuffley’s dark comedy Walk All Over Me.
-In 2012, he played a desperate bartender in the violent thriller Ferocious and in 2016 he starred in Chokeslam as Luke Petrie, a friend of the film's protagonist.
+Eklund has also collaborated three times with Calgary-based film director Robert Cuffley: In 2007, he played a crime boss's enforcer in Cuffley's dark comedy Walk All Over Me.
+In 2012, he played a desperate bartender in the violent thriller Ferocious and in 2016, he starred in Chokeslam as Luke Petrie, a friend of the film's protagonist.